-The SQL Replace function is used to replace the existing string with a new substring value.
-In general, the Replace Function returns VARCHAR output.
+This SQL Server function is used to replace the existing string with a new substring value.
+In general, it returns VARCHAR output.
 But if one of the input values is NVARCHAR, then it will return NVARCHAR output.
-The syntax of the string Replace function in SQL Server is
+The syntax of the string Replace function is

 SELECT REPLACE (Expression, Text_You want to change, Replacing_Text) FROM [Source]